FormidableLabs/victory-scatter/README.md

 [![Travis Status][trav_img]][trav_site]

-Starter Victory Component
+Victory Scatter
 =========================

-Victory scatter creates a scatter of points from data.
+Victory Scatter creates a scatter of points from data.
 Scatter is a composable component, so it does not include an axis.
 Check out Victory Chart for easy to use scatter plots and more.

 ## Examples

 Victory Scatter is written to be highly configurable, but it also includes a set of sensible defaults and fallbacks.
 If no props are provided,

 ```
  <VictoryScatter/>